TimothyRedPanda/red-panda-portfolio/README.md

 Timothy (Red Panda Studios)

 ## Favourite Features so far
 I am so proud of having implemented a working code editor into the [Code Fun](https://www.red-panda.studio/practice) page of the project.
 Combining `Monoco React Editor` and `Piston API` for code parsing.
-I am also using `Axios` to handle my API post requests to `Piston`.
+I am also using `isomorphic-fetch` to handle my API post requests to `Piston`.
 Feel free to play around with it and have fun.

 ``` typescript
 import axios from "axios";